 4) A former member of the Selection Committee may not be reappointed for two years after the replacement.

-5) Selection Committee members shall be nominated by the Nominating Committee of the Society and shall require approval of the Board of Directors.
+5) Selection Committee members shall be nominated by the Nomination Committee of the Society and shall require approval of the Board of Directors.

 6) The chairperson of the Selection Committee shall be chosen each fiscal year by members of the Selection Committee.
 The chairperson shall not be reappointed as Selection Committee Chairperson in the next year.

 7) The names of the Selection Committee members shall be disclosed.

 1) A Selection Committee member shall not participate in the rating or evaluation of a candidate who is directly under his/her research guidance or for whom three years or more have not yet passed since his/her research guidance was given.